-The successful applicant will receive a contribution towards the direct return air travel between Australia and the host institution up to a maximum of US$3,000 provided by the Foundation for the National Institutes of Health (FNIH).
-A once-off living allowance of up to a maximum of A$400 will be provided by the Adam J. Berry Memorial Fund (AJBMF).
+The successful applicant will receive a contribution towards the direct return air travel between Australia and the host institution up to a maximum of A$2600, and a once-off living allowance of up to a maximum of A$400 provided by the Adam J. Berry Memorial Fund (AJBMF).
 The National Institutes of Health (NIH) will provide a small daily stipend during the participant’s stay in America.

-The duration of the visit is expected to be between 6 and 13 weeks.
+The duration of the visit is expected to be between 6 and 13 weeks and must occur wholly between 1 January and 31 December 2020.
 The program does not provide funds for bench fees, visa or insurance costs.